 1. Cramond Falls

-While Cramond Falls are still technically within Edinburgh, it’s still worth mentioning.
+While Cramond Falls is still technically within Edinburgh, it’s still worth mentioning.
 A popular attraction not too far from Cramond Beach, the waterfalls boast a lovely nature walk or cycle to get there.
 What is more, there is a café near the waterfall, unsurprisingly called Cramond Falls Cafe where nature lovers can enjoy a quiet coffee and a cake.

 2. Stichill Linn

 For those looking for more hidden nature spots, counterintuitively head down South to the Scottish Borders to search for Scotland’s secret waterfall.
 Just about an hour away lies the Stichill Linn Waterfall, tucked away in the woodland.
 They say it’s best to go see the majestic waterfall after it has just been raining, as that is when it looks its most beautiful.
 The walking route is 2.6km and takes just over half an hour to complete, with muddy parts throughout.
-Because of the spots hidden nature, it is unlikely to encounter many people on the walk, so probably this shouldn’t be considered as a first date idea.
+Because of the spot’s hidden nature, it is unlikely to encounter many people on the walk, so probably this shouldn’t be considered as a first date idea.

 3. Kemback Waterfalls